-In order to understand and overcome the difficulty that many companies had in visualizing how they would use SDI, it is the aim of this third ROR to help overcome the gap between a high level view on the importance of sustainability to a “how to do it” with examples of businesses originally in different phases of the maturity model.
-The group believes that the type of industry/business can largely affect the ease with which companies can move along the maturity model.
+In order to understand and overcome the difficulty that many companies had in visualizing how they would use SDI, it was the aim of this third ROR to help overcome the gap between a high level view on the importance of sustainability to a “how to do it” with examples of businesses originally in different phases of the maturity model.
+The group believed that the type of industry/business can largely affect the ease with which companies can move along the maturity model.
 For example, a company with very low margins would likely have much more difficulty moving along the sustainability curve compared to a high margin specialty chemical company.
-Therefore criteria will need to be established to define the business type.
-Then tools would be developed to operationalize sustainability into the NPD and R&D process (incrementally rather than radically) based on the business type.
-Sustainability will be used to look at new ways to bring (market needed) products to commercialization via tools that offer step by step recommendations depending on the type of business involved.
+Therefore, criteria needed to be established to define the business type.
+Then tools developed to operationalize sustainability into the NPD and R&D process (incrementally rather than radically) based on the business type.
+Sustainability was used to look at new ways to bring (market needed) products to commercialization via tools that offer step by step recommendations depending on the type of business involved.
 The disruptive changes occurring in R&D today, such as significant changes in business models and the search for different ways of bringing products to market more quickly (e.g. “Lean Start Ups”, spin offs etc..), may offer a new way to consider sustainability as a tool to enhance change.

-The team will initially segment companies into their business nature (low margin, value added, chemical, petroleum etc.) then use the literature to help identify examples of success and failure and why.
-This would be followed by select interviews with companies in different business cases and in different phases of the sustainability model to identify what worked, what didn’t, and ultimately to propose tools for best practices and check lists to help companies move forward by doing business differently than in the past.
+The team initially segmented companies into their business nature (low margin, value added, chemical, petroleum etc.) then used the literature to help identify examples of success and failure and why.
+This was followed by select interviews with companies in different business cases and in different phases of the sustainability model to identify what worked, what didn’t, and ultimately to propose tools for best practices and check lists to help companies move forward by doing business differently than in the past.